Jump right into the wedding ring content here:

 If you don’t want your wedding ring to match your partner’s, you’ll still need to consider how much both rings will cost in total.
 Because both people will exchange rings at your ceremony, you should factor in that cost when determining your total wedding budget.
 Wedding rings are an expense that couples often overlook when it comes to wedding planning budgeting.

-There is no right or wrong amount of money to spend on your dream ring.
+At the end of the day, there is no right or wrong amount of money to spend on your dream ring.
 It’s a largely personal choice that will depend on many factors, including your budget, lifestyle, and personal style preferences.
 Whether you spend a reasonable amount or a lot, you and your partner need to be on the same page when it comes to wedding ring costs.
 You want your wedding ring to last you your entire life—not break the bank before you even put it on.
+So budget accordingly!